VinnyPutty/dynamic-chatrooms-example/README.md

 # dynamic-chatrooms-example
-A dynamic chat rooms application written using MongoDB, Express,Node, and Socket.io
+A dynamic chat rooms application written using MongoDB, Express, Node, and Socket.io